duijnhouwer/DPX/README.md

 ### Troubleshooting

 If you encounter any problems please look in the issues section (exclamation point in toolbar to the right) whether your problem has been encountered (and hopefully) solved before.
-If the problem persists, please raise a new issue, and I will promptly ignore it until I have time to solve it.
+If the problem persists, please raise a new issue.